jaguitart/zoomies/README.md

 # Zoomies

 Zoomies is an online, searchable database of animals who need homes.
-Where Oganizations can create accounts and use the plataform to increase the effectiveness of pet adoption and Users can search, look and apply for the adoption of one of those pups and kitts!
+Rescue and adoption organizations can create accounts and use the platform to increase the effectiveness of pet adoption and Users (potential pet owners) can search for adoptable animals, read about adoptable animals, and apply to adopt one of our dogs and cats!

 Link to live site: [Zoomies](https://aa-zoomies.herokuapp.com/)